Skip to content

 Viewing a Deployment

 For each deployment, you have the ability to view their assigned K-Cell, devices, and plugins.

-To view your K-Cell/Gaateway information, select Manage K-Cell inside the K-Cell square.
+Here all the K-Cell details can be found.
 There are five tabs you can view - Status, Housekeeping, Queue, Configuration, and Operations.

 • Status will display the most recent updates from your K-Cell, such as it's charging status and the last time it sent a transmission.